ni1o1/transbigdata-docs-en/docs/source/index.rst

 The target audience of `TransBigData` includes:

-- Data science researchers and data engineers in the field of transportation big data, smart transportation system and urban computing, particular who wants to integrate innovative algorithms into the intelligent trasnportation systems.
+- Data science researchers and data engineers in the field of transportation big data, smart transportation systems and urban computing, particularly those who want to integrate innovative algorithms into the intelligent trasnportation systems.
-- Government, enterprises or other entities who expect efficient and reliable management decision supports through transportation spatio-temporal data analysis.
+- Government, enterprises, or other entities who expect efficient and reliable management decision support through transportation spatio-temporal data analysis.

 **技术特点**